SoftHu/tos_avg/En/QuestStartTalkENode_1754545092783028.md

 Start -->1754546165802936[<b>Speaker 👉 Uozumi:</b>

 Boss &lbrace;npc.4206&rbrace; pays better than a tanuki...
-Ahem, I mean significantly more than ideal.
+Ahem, I mean significantly more than expected.
 If you're interested, drop by the shop and say &lbrace;npc.4216&rbrace; sent you.]
 1754546165802936 -->1754546389367737{ }
 1754546389367737 -->|Thank you.|1754548441282496[<b>Speaker 👉 Uozumi:</b>